 Non-Trend 2: Great CX Is About Getting a Thousand Things Right

 Unfortunately, "sweat the details" is not a sexy message and it doesn't help sell software and services.
-Many vendors make the empty promise that their solution will, by itself, transform your CX effort.
+Many vendors make the empty promise that their solution will transform your CX effort.
 Don't believe it.
 There is no magic bullet.

 Non-Trend 3: Customer Experience Professionals Often Have a Tough Job